kenstanley37/visualpartsdb.com/assets/docs/files/inc/inc.footer.php.txt

 <?php
 /**
-* The footer for all pages
+* The footer for the site
 *
 * @author Ken Stanley <ken@stanleysoft.org>
 * @license MIT